-In late February 2021 Ausenco Engineering was engaged to conduct a Desk Top study to identify and define a smaller, higher grade, start up option with lower initial capital expenditure ("CapEx") for Cañariaco Norte.
+In late February 2021, Ausenco Engineering ("Ausenco") was engaged to conduct an internal Desk Top study to identify and define a smaller, higher grade, start up option with lower initial capital expenditure ("CapEx") for Cañariaco Norte.
+The results of the study were very positive and recommended advancing to an updated Preliminary Economic Assessment Study ("PEA").